Egton Bridge Gooseberry Show

 The competition received wide spread press coverage including the Guardian and the Yorkshire Post.

-Overall the 2021 show was a huge success.
+Overall, the 2021 show was a huge success.
 There was a large crowd to enjoy the sunny weather and tight competition, many just pleased to be at a show after all local shows had been cancelled last year.
 The local ukulele orchestra, The Eskuleles entertained the crowd with their rousing mix of popular numbers before the prizes were awarded.
 In memory of Colin Gray his family have donated a new trophy, the Colin Gray Memorial Trophy, for the Champion Grower and the excitement of this year’s show is hopefully a fitting tribute to Colin’s memory.

 The 2019 show was another record breaking event.
 Defending champion Graeme Watson produced a truly amazing berry which has regained the world record for Egton Bridge.
 The gooseberry was initially assessed using the society’s traditional Avoirdupois system, which logged a weight of 36 drams plus 12.5 grains (rounded down to 12 grains in the register).
-However, a secondary measurement taken on a set of digital scales, which can provide a more precise reading, wielded a slightly greater weight of 64.83 g; this latter weight was the measurement accepted for the record by Guinness World Records Ltd.
+However, a secondary measurement taken on a set of digital scales, which can provide a more precise reading, yielded a slightly greater weight of 64.83 g; this latter weight was the measurement accepted for the record by Guinness World Records Ltd.

 In 2018 the 12 visitors from the Skillinge Gooseberry show in Sweden recreated this classic old picture in the grounds of the Horseshoe Hotel, Egton Bridge.

 In 2018 the show was graced by the presence of 12 members of the Skillinge Gooseberry Society from Sweden.
-Over 25 years ago their chairperson, Berit �kesson saw a small glimpse of the show on the BBC and was so fascinated that a new gooseberry show was born and 2018 saw the Skillinge Krusbïrsfestival celebrate its tenth anniversary with a visit to its inspiration.
+Over 25 years ago their chairperson, Berit Åkesson saw a small glimpse of the show on the BBC and was so fascinated that a new gooseberry show was born and 2018 saw the Skillinge Krusbärsfestival celebrate its tenth anniversary with a visit to its inspiration.

-The 223rd show will be held on Tuesday 6th August 2024 and it is free to attend and is open to the public from 2 PM.
-There will be music playing in the afternoon and the prize giving will begin at 6 PM.
+to the public from 2 PM.
+There will be music playing in the afternoon from 4:30 PM provided by the ever popular Eskuleles and the prize giving will begin at 6 PM.
 Members are reminded that berries must be with the judges by midday at the latest.